A Multi-Modal Explainability Approach for Human-Aware Robots in Multi-Party Conversation: Discussion

 Participants' satisfaction with the explanations and their perceived usefulness correlated for all the modalities meaning that participants' appreciation came in general from a utilitarian viewpoint: the more useful, the more satisfying.
 This result is coherent with the declared objective of the user study since participants had to exploit the robot's explanations to make sense of its behavior.
-The same modalities, but verbal explanations, showed strong negative correlations between perceived usefulness and intrusiveness, which evinces the reliability of the scales used.
+All the modalities also showed a negative correlation between Satisfaction and Intrusiveness, showing that Intrusiveness should definitely be taken into account when designing an XAI system.

+Regarding the qualitative feedback provided by participants at the end of the survey, it is noteworthy that they never mentioned the robot's attention map in their open-ended responses.
+This suggests a reluctance to use that explanation modality, possibly due to difficulties in interpreting it.

+Overall, these results demonstrate that explainability represents a crucial capability for robots employed in social environments: not only their competence but also how and why they come to a decision matters.
+This is the reason why we do not need to arouse a blind trust towards robots but a justified one, based on the people's knowledge about robots' hidden processes, also exploiting the robots' embodiment \citep{matarese2021toward}.
+Diversifying the explanation modalities is one of the ways to follow when implementing XAI systems, as we showed in this study.